Skip to main contentScroll Top

 Here we are on the forecourt overlooking the main Chinese temple in the district, the Buddha Tooth Relic Temple.
 Does this name sound familiar?
 Indeed, you can find a temple with a similar name in the city of Kandy in Sri Lanka.

-It is the most important and largest Buddhist temple in Singapore, just opened in 2007 after 5 years of work.
-As its name suggests, the temple houses, just like the temple in Sri Lanka, a tooth that belonged to Buddha. (we are talking about Gautama here Siddhartha for the appoint).
-More precisely, it would be the left canine of Buddha, enshrined in a small stupa.
-This tooth was recovered from the debris of a collapsed statue in Mrauk U, an important historical site in northern UtahArakan in Burma…
+It is the most important and largest Buddhist temple in Singapore, having just opened in 2007 after five years of construction.
+As its name suggests, the temple houses, like the temple in Sri Lanka, a tooth believed to have belonged to the Buddha (specifically, Gautama Siddhartha).
+More precisely, it is said to be the Buddha's left canine tooth, encased in a small stupa.
+This tooth was recovered from the wreckage of a collapsed statue at Mrauk U, an important historical site in northern Rakhine State, Myanmar.

 DSC_0272.JPG